 Server Name Indication (SNI)

-becomes upset if the server uses a certificate issued to
+it becomes upset if the server uses a certificate issued to www.clarionshop.com

-the connection is made (and hence the certificate chosen) before any data is
+Because the connection is made (and hence the certificate chosen) before

-transferred the server does not know which host name the browser is
+any data is transferred the server does not know which host name the

-address.
-Each server could only use one certificate, and hence different
+a single IP:Port address.
+Each server could only use one certificate, and

-server app, in the web server procedure, the Host Names field (Settings /
+In the server app, in the web server procedure, the Host Names field